cfagiani/ocifreetier/README.md

 be set up to use a private endpoint, that option is not available for "always free" instances, thus the DB is set up to allow connections from anywhere.

+The database uses a randomly generated string as the admin password. *NOTE: This password will show up in your terraform state file.
+You should change the password after creation.*

 This entire repo is meant to be a template and should be customized for specific application purposes.

 #### Pre-requisites: